[Warning: Graphic Content]

 After this up-close and uncomfortable display of Survival of the Fittest, I had mixed emotions about my eight remaining savage chickens.
 I decided to let them roam free all day.
 They started roosting on my porch every night at dusk.
 And I dutifully gathered them each night to the coop.

-All eight chickens are alive and well.
+And all eight chickens are alive and well.
 Well, four chickens and four roosters (because I’m just that good at selecting laying hens).

 We’ve also since gotten a dog.
-But just yesterday I saw the shadow of a hawk swoop across my yard and ran out to warn my chickens and rouse our pup to action.
+But just yesterday I saw the shadow of a hawk swoop across my yard and I ran out to warn my chickens and rouse our pup to action.
 But these smart and tough chickens had already run for cover.

 And Freckles crows every morning and has to put up in the shed overnight by his lonesome—-where he poops on the riding lawnmower.
 Which brings me to this weekend’s chicken coop build.
 Because it might get cold this winter and I’m not cruel, but I’m also not going to lose my shed to a bunch of chickens.